TinaHeiligers/tinkerantreats/content/pages/R/R_stuff.md

-Title: Using R for data and plotting
+Title: R
 Date: 2016-07-31
 Category: R

-This folder is for R stuff.
+You'll only find R-related things here..
 ## R Basics
 I've suckered myself into running an R bootcamp in the Valley and so far have compiled classes that cover a little of the basics.
 The first class on matrices and data frames is very basic and far more info can be found on the web than what I cover in the [document](http://rpubs.com/ChristianeHeiligers/MatricesAndDataFrames).